chromaui/chromatic-docs/src/content/ci/azure-pipelines.md

 ```

 <div class="aside">

-We recommend saving the project token as a secret environment variable named <code>CHROMATIC_PROJECT_TOKEN</code> for security reasons.
-In your Azure pipeline configuration, forward it using the <code>env</code> option.
+We recommend saving the project token as a secret environment variable named `CHROMATIC_PROJECT_TOKEN` for security reasons.
+In your Azure pipeline configuration, forward it using the `env` option.
 When the Chromatic CLI is executed, it will read the environment variable automatically without any additional flags.
-Refer to the official Azure <a href="https://learn.microsoft.com/en-us/azure/devops/pipelines/process/set-secret-variables?view=azure-devops&tabs=yaml%2Cbash">environment variables documentation</a> to learn more about it.
+Refer to the official Azure [environment variables documentation](https://learn.microsoft.com/en-us/azure/devops/pipelines/process/set-secret-variables?view=azure-devops&tabs=yaml%2Cbash) to learn more about it.

 </div>

 ### Run Chromatic on specific branches